WhiteflagProtocol/whiteflag-standard/wf-specification.md

 The Whiteflag Protocol defines the messages for signs and signals used in armed conflicts and for disasters, and it defines how those messages can be sent on, in principle, any blockchain network by encapsulating them in transactions.
-A messages is recorded in the database when such a transaction (including the encapsulated data) gets included in a new block.
+A message is recorded in the database when such a transaction (including the encapsulated data) gets included in a new block.

 The usage of the Whiteflag Protocol on one or more specific blockchain